christophlehmann/vips/Readme.md

 ## Configuration

 By default the file types `jpg,jpeg,png,webp,pdf` are handled.
 Other types are handled through TYPO3.
-If you have problems with certain types just deactivate them in EM.
+This list can be configured in EM.
+If you have problems with certain file types just deactivate them.

 ## Implemented functionality